Space for safe Procedures – Insufflators & Pumps

 Providing a working Space: Insufflators

-- This innovative CO2 management makes it possible to keep surgical conditions in the abdomen very stable and the risks for the patient low at the same time.
-The pressure is high enough to provide adequate visibility and space in the body cavity, but also low enough so that no large quantities of CO2 reach the bloodstream (embolism)
+- Our innovative CO2 management makes it possible to keep surgical conditions in the abdomen very stable and the risks for the patient low at the same time.

 Insufflation in Cardiac Surgery